Panda-Academy-Workshops/Backend/README.md

 https://www.youtube.com/watch?v=sCpVNizJbiE

 # Branches:
-By selecting different branches you can get the sample code that you should have in you repository at the end of the selected block:
+By selecting different branches you can get the sample code for different workshops:

 |Branches | Description  |
 |---|---|